-Automotive: Nanomaterials, such as nanosheets, nanofibers nanotubes, nanowires, and nanorods, offers several benefits in the automotive sectors.
+Automotive: Nanomaterials, such as nanosheets, nanofibers nanotubes, nanowires, and nanorods, offer several benefits in the automotive sector.
 For example, nano-additives can improve the lifetime of tires significantly, as well as the abrasion resistance, rolling resistance, and wet traction.
-NEMS is also the key to improving fuel cell performance of future generation of hydrogen-powered cars.
+NEMS is also the key to improving fuel cell performance of future generations of hydrogen-powered cars.

 Communication: Due to unique mechanical properties (which enables high-resonance frequencies and high-frequency tunability), NEMS resonators, including graphene resonators, provide a promising basis for future ultrafast communication systems.
 However, most of the developments in this field are currently confined to theoretical models, simulations, and lab experiments.

 Graphene electrode for piezoelectric NEMS resonators | Image credit: Northeastern University